 Science & Technology Specialized & Alternative Industrial heritage

-First Sunday of the month from October 2024: A premium tour with machine run at 13:30.
+First Sunday and fourth Saturday of the month - a Premium Tour with machine run at 1:30pm.

 Group tours and school visits by appointment.